Project 4

 • The circuit must be built on a breadboard.

-• You must build a circuit with a photoresistor-controlled servo.
+• You must build a circuit with an ultrasonic-controlled servo.

-• The servo’s angle must adjust between 0-180° when the brightness of a room changes.
+• The servo’s angle must adjust when the detected distance threshold of the ultrasonic sensor changes.

-• The circuit must be built on a breadboard, and the servo should be attached onto the sundial cutout provided in the OPS kit to display the brightness of the room.
+• The circuit must be built on a breadboard, and the servo should be attached to the cardboard trashcan cutout provided in the OPS kit to autonomously open/close the trashcan.

 Parts